 Install a Cache Plugin

-W3 total cache is the most popular cache plugin which really increase your site speed.
+W3 total cache is the most popular cache plugin which really increases your site speed.

 Go to your plugin menu and install the plugin.
 After activating the plugin go to the General Settings tab.